cieplypolar/mshell/README.md

-# SO-shell
+# Mshell
-Template for the shell project in Operating Systems course at tcs@JU.
+Project for Operating Systems course at tcs@JU.
 Parser and unit tests provided by my professor.